© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Carrawburgh Roman fort and Hadrian's Wall and vallum between the field boundary east of the fort and the field boundary west of Coventina's Well in wall mile 31 is a scheduled monument protected by Historic England under reference 1015914.
 View the official record →

-Carrawburgh Roman fort is a auxiliary fort built on Hadrian's Wall during the second century AD, strategically positioned along the Northumberland frontier.
+Carrawburgh Roman fort is a cavalry and infantry installation built during the second century AD as part of the Hadrianic frontier system in northern Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015914.

 Carrawburgh Roman fort and Hadrian's Wall and vallum between the field boundary east of the fort and the field boundary west of Coventina's Well in wall mile 31 is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015914.